alexkl1/nodemcu-simplewifisensor/README.md

 # Hardware requirenments
 - NodeMCU board (any compatible with Arduino IDE)
 - One or several DS18B20 or compatible Dallas temperature sensor.
-4.7 KOhm resistor between DQ and VDD lines required
+4.7 KOhm resistor between DQ and VDD lines required.
+By default DQ line is connected to GPIO 13 / D7
 - Existing WIFI network to work with